ministryofjustice/postgresql-formula/README.rst

       - postgresql.client

-To configure postgresql.conf fill in the pillar.options.option_name = option value.
+To configure postgresql.conf update it in pillar: `pillar.options.option_name = option`.
 See example below on `shared_buffers`.

-Don't forget that if you need way more specific reconfiguration of package, than you can overwrite templates in your main `file_roots` folder.

-See salt docs `file_roots <http://docs.saltstack.com/en/latest/ref/file_server/file_roots.html>`_
+You can also add your extra configuration files to: /etc/postgresql/*/conf.d/*.conf.

 pillar